Morsmalleo/AhMyth/.github/Dev/Server_Updates.md

 ## Main Class Extraction Function
 > Supersedes the old GetLauncherActivity function by uysing xml2js to extract the name of the main hookable class and return it as a smali file
+> > Used with the Recursive File Search function below.
 ```js
 //function to extract the launcher activity from the orginal app
 function GetLauncherActivity(manifest) {